Assault & Battery in NH

 Since 2015, New Hampshire has had a specific crime of "Domestic Violence."
 An assault committed against a family or household member or intimate partner is a domestic violence assault.
 Conviction for a crime of domestic violence can impact a person's ability to own or possess firearms, and have other consequences not typical in other assault cases.

 "Assault on a police officer" is not a specific crime or statutory offense.
-However, assault is sometimes charged this way as a way of signaling (sometimes in a biased way) something about the nature of the charge.
+However, assault is sometimes charged this way as a way of signaling that person assaulted was engaged in law enforcement.
 Assaulting a police officer can result in enhanced penalties, including a state prison sentence.

 Other Consequences if Convicted